jpserquina/conversions/README.md

 ### What's it for

 Yet another Google Chrome extension to help with the little things.
+Manifest V3 compliant.

+All project logic is made with Typescript; utils files are untouched in Javascript.

 Highlight and right-click some text on a webpage, select `Convert!`, and the extension will do its magic.
 (WIP - mobile / touch)